 - Gay beach: Sand Castle on the Beach

 - Best gay hotel: Sand Castle on the Beach Boutique Hotel

 How safe is Saint Croix for gay travelers?

 No problems with safety here!
 The Virgin Islands are governed by the United States and, as such, are similar in terms of LGBTQ rights, which includes full marriage equality in line with US law.
 Saint Croix also passed its hate crime law in 2014, which includes provisions for crimes committed against LGBTQ people, of which there have been some reported cases.
 LGBTQ couples can adopt, and lesbian couples can access fertility treatment.
 While there is no legal ban against trans people changing their legal gender, the Superior Court of USVI has said they aren’t aware that such a petition has ever been lodged, so there isn’t yet a legal framework in place.

 The gay scene of Saint Croix

-Head to Frederiksted where most restaurants, bars and clubs proudly fly the rainbow flag!
+Head to Frederiksted where most restaurants, bars, and clubs proudly fly the rainbow flag!
 Specific places to check out include The Palms at Pelican Cove on Friday and Saturday nights.
 It can get busy, so we’d recommend making a reservation.
-The Palms also opens onto a gay-friendly beach area with lots of sights to see – and I’m not just talking about the sun, sea and sand!
-Our other top gay beach is in front of the Sand Castle on the Beach, which also happens to be our favourite place to stay on the island; more on that later.
+The Palms also opens onto a gay-friendly beach area with lots of sights to see – and I’m not just talking about the sun, sea, and sand!
+Our other top gay beach is in front of the Sand Castle on the Beach, which also happens to be our favorite place to stay on the island; more on that later.